-5.1 <datalist> not supported by Safari
+6.1.1 <datalist> not supported by Safari

 As is described in the methodology section, when the content of the text field under "Name" is changed, the system will guess the possible names that the user might want to type in.
-The candidates are shown using the HTML5 <datalist> tag (See Figure 3.1).
+The candidates are shown using the HTML5 <datalist> tag (See Figure 3\2.1).
 We tested the system with the four mainstream browsers.
 The newest version of Chrome, Microsoft Edge, Internet Explorer and Mozilla Firefox support the tag but Safari does not.
-Because the list will have some content as long as there are some names that contain the input string, the feature of showing name candidates might help users to find the target name quickly and also get to know whether a name is acceptable or not before clicking on the "+" button.
+Because the list will have some content as long as there are some names that contain the input string, the feature of showing name candidates might help users to find the target name quickly

+Figure 6 <datalist> is used for showing the recommended query name candidates.
+This is a screen capture under Chrome. and also get to know whether a name is acceptable or not before clicking on the "+" button.
 Hence, we hypothesize that this feature can enhance the user experience.
 There might be substitution technology to achieve the same feature on Safari because search engines like Google can achieve similar keyword recommendation features.
 We will continue to search for substitutions and see if it can be implemented in the next stage of the project.